Cargill/splinter/cli/man/splinter-keygen.1.md

 OPTIONS
 =======

+`--group GROUP`
+: `GROUP` that will be assigned group permissions on the generated key files.

 `--key-dir DIRECTORY`
 : Generates keys in the given `DIRECTORY`, creating the directory if it does not already exist.